 Romance scams have long been a successful cyberattack.
-Nowadays, these false pulls on people’s heartstrings involve pulling money out of their cryptocurrency wallets more than ever.
+Nowadays, scams that pull on people’s heartstrings involve pulling money out of their cryptocurrency wallets more than ever.
 Twenty percent of romance scam victims lose money through cryptocurrency.

 As new cryptocurrency types continue to emerge, it’s important to vet cryptocurrency exchanges before investing your time and money in them.
-This means questioning exchanges you haven’t heard of before and even researching whether they’ve been associated with scams or complaints before.
+This means:

-Investigate how transparent exchanges are about their liquidity and ICO rules — this is a sign of a reliable company.
+Investigate how transparent exchanges are about their liquidity and ICO rules—a sign of a reliable company.
 That might even mean reaching out to the exchange directly and asking.
-It’s also worth verifying if an exchange uses blockchain technology, which helps secure your transactions.
+You should also verify if an exchange uses blockchain technology, which helps secure your transactions.

 It can be tempting to jump at a get-rich-quick opportunity.
 But when it comes to cryptocurrency, remember that cryptocurrency itself is an investment.
 Generally, any unsolicited opportunities that come to you with “guarantees” or “promises” for you to make money are a get-scammed-quick opportunity.
 It’s best to avoid these proposals at all costs.

 If you think you’re being targeted by a cryptocurrency scam, reporting it can keep cryptocurrency exchanges safe for all users.
 There are a few places you can do this:

 While there’s no way to completely eliminate the risk of falling for a cryptocurrency scam, taking the proactive measure of using security software like Norton 360 with LifeLock Select is one step that can help reduce the likelihood of being impacted by these scams.

 Help keep your money and personal information safe